Stocks in Asia sink as Trump ups the stakes in China trade fight

 Chinese stock markets fell sharply on Tuesday as the trade clash between Washington and Beijing intensified.

-Hong Kong's Hang Seng and the Shanghai Composite both fell more than 2% in morning trading.
-The main indexes in several other key regional economies, including Japan and South Korea, were also lower.
+The Shanghai Composite fell more than 3%, and Hong Kong's Hang Seng dropped more than 2%.
+The main indexes in several other key regional economies, including Japan and South Korea, were also in negative territory.

 The declines came after a series of moves escalating the brewing trade war between the United States and China, the world's two largest economies.